A HOME FOR ANYONE ADDICTED TO ARABIC.

 In Germany, the word “Talahon” is trending in summer 2024.
 It describes young men with mostly immigrant backgrounds and rather negative behavior, reflecting both a cultural trend and social tensions.
 If you think Talahon looks Arabic, you are not wrong.

-Last updated: 3 weeks ago
+Last updated: 1 month ago

 In the summer of 2024, there is a strange phenomenon in Germany: “Talahon”.
-It is a term used on TikTok and is said to be so popular among young people that the word has been included in the list of possible youth words of the year 2024 in Germany.
+It is a term used on TikTok and is said to be so popular among young people that the word has been included in the list of possible youth words of the year 2024 in Germany.1

 There is hardly a medium that has not written about “Talahon”.
 Talahon, what?